zhezhaoa/ngram2vec/README.md

 ## Some comments

+We put source code in ngram2vec directory.
+We also provide simplified version of implementation for tutorial in ngram2vec/simplified directory.
+Run demo_simplified.sh(demo_simplified.bat) in Linux/Mac(Windows) to see how this toolkit works<br>
 **corpus2vocab** builds ngram vocabulary from corpus<br>
 **corpus2pairs** extracts ngram (feature) pairs from corpus (multi-threading implementation), used by SGNS model<br>
 **line2features** extracts ngram (feature) pairs from a line, called by corpus2pairs.
 Add contents to this file if you want to try different contexts<br>